+Leaving School A guide from Citizens Information

+citizensinformation.ie

 Contents

+Getting more information 3

-4
+Starting out 4

-6
+Education and training 6

-9

-12

-13

-14

-17
+Working 10

+Health services

+Claiming social welfare benefits

+Safety online

+At what age can I?

+Further information

-This leaflet is published by the Citizens Information Board.
+This booklet is published by the Citizens Information Board.

-The Citizens Information Board provides independent information, advice and advocacy on public and social services through citizensinformation.ie, the Citizens Information Phone Service and the nationwide network of Citizens Information Centres (CICs).
+The Citizens Information Board provides independent information, advice and advocacy on public and social services through citizensinformation.ie, the Citizens Information Phone Service (CIPS) and the nationwide network

+of Citizens Information Centres (CICs).
 It is responsible for the Money Advice and Budgeting Service (MABS) and the National Advocacy Service for people with disabilities.

-The information in this leaflet is for general guidance only and is not a legal interpretation.
+The information in this booklet is for general guidance only and is not a legal interpretation.

-Call 0818 07 4000Visit citizensinformation.ie
+Call us on 0818 07 4000

+or visit citizensinformation.ie

+April 2023

+3

 Getting more information

-If you are leaving school, this guide is for you.
-It deals with some of the practical questions about education and employment that you may have at this time.
-It can only provide a brief overview of the options and schemes available to you.
+This guide is for people leaving school.
+It deals with some of the practical questions about education and employment you may have.
+It gives a short overview of the options and schemes available to you.
+You can visit citizensinformation.ie to find out more.

-You can also get information on all the topics covered in this leaflet from the network of Citizens Information Centres and from the national Citizens Information Phone Service on 0818 07 4000.
+You can also get more information on all the topics covered in this booklet from the network of Citizens Information Centres and from the national Citizens Information Phone Service on 0818 07 4000.

 Find out more with QR codes

-Point the camera on your smartphone at the black-and-white QR code to get to the online version of this leaflet where you will find links to all the topics covered.
+Point the camera on your smartphone at the black-andwhite QR code to visit the online version of this booklet where you can find links to all the topics covered.